jjwtay/leaflet.arc/README.md

     * radius - in meters (optional - 100)
     * startBearing - bearing in degrees (optional - 0)
     * endBearing - bearing in degrees (optional - 90)
+    * rhumb - whether to use rhumb or greater circle (optional - false)
     * any leaflet polyline options

 ## Also checkout